-Strengths of our study include a large sample size and the use of bone-related nutrients as response variables in the PLS procedure to construct dietary patterns.
 This study also had several limitations.
-Like other data-reduction methods, the assessment of dietary intake is subject to measurement error and residual confounding, even though our FFQ had been previously validated using weighed food records(5).
-It is also possible that our dietary patterns were constructed based on nutrients that were correlated with our chosen response variable nutrients, rather to the response variable nutrients.
+Like other data-reduction methods, the assessment of dietary intake is subject to measurement error and residual confounding, even though our FFQ had been previously validated using weighed food records and biochemical markers of antioxidant status (5).
+It is also possible that the dietary patterns observed were based on nutrients that were chosen as our response variable nutrients, where different nutrient response variables may elicit formation of different dietary patterns.
 Additionally, dietary patterns extracted in one population with data-reduction methods will not reproduce the same dietary factors with the same food loadings in another data set and thus our results are limited to postmenopausal women from northeast Scotland.
+Another limitation is the cross-sectional nature of our study, where causality cannot be assumed.

 Nevertheless, multiple studies have reported general “healthy”, “unhealthy”, or “Western” dietary patterns that have similar food group loadings.
 These persistent relationships between similar dietary patterns extracted with various outcome measures in mind have led government advisory groups such as the United States Dietary Guidelines Advisory Committee to report that the population achieve optimal health through a healthy diet, rather than focusing on specific foods or nutrients (7).
 Earlier initiatives had also attempted to move from nutrient population goals to one that is foods-based(45).

 In summary, dietary patterns analysis using the partial least squares method extracted dietary patterns rooted in a biological link between dietary intakes and the health outcome; this is important because foods are the modifiable aspect in this relationship.
-In this study, we observed that adherence to dietary patterns with higher intakes of vegetables, fruits, milk, and wine, and lower intakes of processed meats, fizzy/carbonated beverages, and added sugars, was associated with an increase in bone mineral density in a population of postmenopausal women.
+In this study, we observed that adherence to dietary patterns with higher intakes of nutrient-rich foods and lower intakes of energy-dense foods, was associated with an increase in bone mineral density in a population of postmenopausal women.
 Our results show that PLS is an appropriate method to determine which dietary patterns are associated with BMD and supports previous findings using other data-reduction techniques on the relationships between diet and health.

 FINANCIAL SUPPORT